YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

   allocated for returning the subscripts of the next node.
-- On normal output (:code:`YDB_OK` return code), :code:`*ret_subs_used` contains the actual number of subscripts returned or is :CODE:`YDB_NODE_END`.
-See below for error return codes.
+- On normal output (:code:`YDB_OK` return code), :code:`*ret_subs_used` contains the actual number of subscripts returned.
+See below for error return codes

 Return values of :code:`ydb_node_next_s()` and :code:`ydb_node_next_st()` are: